Koredotcom/docs/docs/xo/app-settings/dev-tools/bot-authorization/bot-authentication.md

 ## Authorization Options

-Each authorization you add to your assistant comes with several options which can be accessed by selecting an authorization profile under **Build > Configurations > Authorization Profiles.**
+Each authorization you add to your assistant comes with several options which can be accessed by selecting an authorization profile under **App Settings > Dev Tools > Authorization Profiles.**

 These options are: